The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 RichTextLabel | Label that displays rich text.
 Rich text can contain custom text, fonts, images and some basic formatting.
 The label manages these as an internal tag stack.
 It also adapts itself to given width/heights
 LineEdit | Control that provides single line string editing.
 TextureButton | Texture-based button.
 Supports Pressed, Hover, Disabled and Focused states.
 TextureButton has the same functionality as Button, except it uses sprites instead of Godot’s Theme resource.
 It is faster to create, but it doesn’t support localization like more complex Controls.
 The Normal state’s texture is required.
 Others are optional
+Tween | Smoothly animates a node’s properties over time.
+Tweens are useful for animations requiring a numerical property to be interpolated over a range of values.

 ### Functions
 Function | Description